dzstudio/ios-image-filter/README.md

-# iso-newsapp-practice
+# ios-image-filter

-# An iOS news app demo.
-Written in Objective-C. Used to practice.
+# An image filter framework implement for iOS.
+Also implament an app shows how to use the framework.